|High School:||North Forrest HS|

-Fred Tate is in his first season as the defensive line coach at Cal in 2014 after being hired on March 11, 2014.
-The 16-year coaching veteran has spent the last two seasons working under first-year Golden Bear defensive coordinator Art Kaufman at Cincinnati and Texas Tech.
-He also worked on the same coaching staff with Kaufman for two seasons at East Carolina from 2003-04.
+Fred Tate is in his second season as the defensive line coach at Cal and his fourth campaign working for defensive coordinator Art Kaufman in 2015 with stops at Texas Tech and Cincinnati in the two seasons prior to the duo’s arrival at Cal prior to the 2014 campaign.
+The 17-year coaching veteran also worked on the same coaching staff with Kaufman for two seasons at East Carolina from 2003-04.

-Tate’s most recent stint with Kaufman was in 2013 as the defensive tackles coach for a Cincinnati team that finished 9-4 overall and played in the Belk Bowl.
-Cincinnati’s defense was one of the best in the country, ranking in the top 10 nationally in both rushing defense (6th, 104.5 ypg) and total defense (9th, 315.6 ypg).
+Prior to his arrival at Cal he spent the 2013 season with Kaufman as the defensive tackles coach for a Cincinnati team that finished 9-4 overall and played in the Belk Bowl.
+Cincinnati’s 2013 defense was one of the best in the country, ranking in the top 10 nationally in both rushing defense (6th, 104.5 ypg) and total defense (9th, 315.6 ypg).
 Cincinnati was also among the top 30 in 10 of the 11 primary defensive categories tracked in the national stats, including 14th in scoring defense (21.0 ppg), third-down conversion percentage defense (33.1%) and first downs defense (230); 23rd in sacks (2.69 spg) and red-zone defense (76.5%); 25th in team passing efficiency defense (116.75); 26th in tackles for loss (6.80 tflpg); and 29th in passing yards allowed (211.2 ypg).

 Cincinnati defensive lineman Jordan Stepp earned first-team All-American Athletic Conference honors in the inaugural season of the league while fellow defensive lineman Silverberry Mouhon was a second-team selection.
 Mouhon (9.5) and Stepp (6.0) were first and second on the club in sacks, with Mouhon ranking third in the league in sacks per game (0.73 spg).